Category Archives: Uncategorized

 Alkalise Already!
 Acid And Alkaline Foods

-Finding Balance Between Acidic And Alkaline Foods
+Find Balance Between Acidic and Alkaline Foods

-But, the balance needs to be right, with your diet weighted more heavily towards alkaline foods.
-About 30% acidic and 70% alkaline would be good to aim for.
+The important thing to know however is that you need both alkaline and acidic foods.
+But the balance needs to be right, with your diet weighted more heavily towards alkaline foods.
+About 30% acidic and 70% alkaline is good to aim for.

 What Foods Are Acidic?